The 2020 presidential primary campaign field is finally starting to winnow down, with four months to go until the first states vote.

 The GOPers willing to make the leap so far are former Massachusetts Gov. Bill Weld, a libertarian-leaning Republican who has officially entered the race; former radio host and former Rep. Joe Walsh, who has apologized for saying racist things on Twitter; and former Rep. Mark Sanford, an ideological conservative who was a member of the Freedom Caucus while he was in the House.

 On the Democratic side, the field is set, barring some unexpected late entries, and candidates are starting to drop out.
-They are, starting with the 10 candidates who qualified for the third debate:
+They are, starting with the 12 candidates who qualified for the fourth debate:

 Former Vice President Joe Biden: Biden thought hard about running in 2016, but he decided against it, being so soon after his son Beau’s death and with the party establishment uniformly behind Hillary Clinton.
 He’s still very popular with Democratic voters, and the former veep apparently wasn’t sure any of the other potential candidates would beat Trump.
-Though surely inflated by name recognition, Biden has a sizable lead in the early Democratic primary polls.
+Though surely inflated by name recognition, Biden had a sizable early lead in the early Democratic primary polls.
+However, Warren recently (albeit very narrowly) surpassed him.

 Sen. Bernie Sanders (I-VT): The 2016 runner-up is running again.
 He has the biggest grassroots base of any potential candidate, and he has been the leader of the push to move the party leftward.
-Press reports of staff sexual misconduct within his 2016 campaign and a more competitive field will present Sanders with a very different race this time, however.
+A more competitive field has presented Sanders with a very different race this time.
+And Sanders recently had a heart attack while on the campaign trail; while he’s recovering, he has openly said he won’t be able to get back to the breakneck speed of events he once had.
 Still, for many of the Democratic left, Sanders is the only candidate with the credibility to pursue their top-tier issues, like Medicare-for-all.

 Sen. Kamala Harris (D-CA): The former California attorney general started generating White House hype almost as soon as she got to the Senate in 2017.
 As a younger black woman, she personifies the Democratic Party’s changing nature.
 She’s endorsed Medicare-for-all and proposed a major middle-class tax credit, though her days as a prosecutor may present problems with the progressive grassroots.
-Based on the early polls and media hype, Harris has made the biggest splash of any Democrats not named Sanders.
+Harris made a big splash in early polls, but she’s now languishing in the second tier of candidates and hoping her campaign can reset in Iowa.

-Sen. Cory Booker (D-NJ): The former Newark mayor and part-time firefighter is another fresh face with big ideas like savings accounts for newborns, and he’s also running in a Democratic primary with a lot of black voters.
-He’ll have to contend, though, with his work promoting charter schools (not a favorite of the teachers unions) and the perception that he’s close with Wall Street.
+Sen. Cory Booker (D-NJ): The former Newark, New Jersey, mayor and part-time firefighter is another fresh face with big ideas like savings accounts for newborns, and he’s also running in a Democratic primary with a lot of black voters.
+He’ll have to contend, though, with his work promoting charter schools (not a favorite of the teachers unions), the perception that he’s close with Wall Street, and the fact he can’t seem to break out of low single digits in the polls.

 Former San Antonio mayor and HUD Secretary Julián Castro: Castro got VP buzz in prior elections; now he’s running in his own right after serving in Barack Obama’s Cabinet, on an aspirational message as the grandson of immigrants.

-Then you have another 10 Democratic candidates still running but who failed to qualify for the third debate:
+Then you have another seven Democratic candidates still running but who failed to qualify for the third debate:

 Sen. Michael Bennet (D-CO): Bennet is a well-regarded but nationally little-known senator.
 He tacks toward the center ideologically.
 The passion that fuels his candidacy is a fervent frustration with the way Washington works now.
 Bennet believes Americans are not nearly as divided as the parties in Washington and is positioning himself accordingly.

-Montana Gov. Steve Bullock: Bullock, a two-term Democratic governor in a Trump-friendly state, is campaigning as a Washington outsider who will confront moneyed interests and reform campaign finance.
+Montana Gov. Steve Bullock: Bullock, a two-term Democratic governor in a Trump-friendly state, is campaigning as a Washington outsider who will confront moneyed interests and reform the campaign finance system.
 He can also claim the successful expansion of Medicaid, with the buy-in of a Republican legislature, to showcase his bipartisan bona fides.

-Former Rep. John Delaney: The most notable thing about Delaney is he’s already been running for president for two years, more or less living in Iowa, the first state on the presidential calendar.
-But he was the first choice of just 1 percent of Iowa Democrats in a recent poll.
+Former Rep. John Delaney: The most notable thing about Delaney is he’s been running for president for over two years, more or less living in Iowa, the first state on the presidential calendar.
+He was the first choice of just 1 percent of Iowa Democrats in a December 2018 poll.

 Marianne Williamson: A self-proclaimed “bitch for God” who has been a spiritual adviser to Oprah.
 Her previous political experience is a failed run for Congress as an independent in 2014.